pretix/pretix-docs/docs/tutorial/payment.md

 ![Page titled 'Payment settings', on the 'Payment providers' tab.
 There is a list of payment providers: Bank transfer, Gift card, PayPal, SEPA debit and Stripe.](../assets/screens/payment/settings.png "Payment settings screenshot")

 In order to set up payment providers, we will navigate to our personal dashboard by clicking :btn:pretix.eu: in the top left corner of the website.
-We will then select our event in the list of "Your upcoming events", open :btn-icon:fontawesome-solid-wrench: Settings: in the sidebar and click the :btn:Payment: subentry.
+We will then select our event in the list of "Your upcoming events", open :btn-icon:fa3-wrench: Settings: in the sidebar and click the :btn:Payment: subentry.
 This page displays a list of payment providers.
 Bank transfer and Stripe should be included in this list.
 By default, all payment providers in this list except gift card will be disabled.